http://localhost:8081/api/greeting

 andToday the greeting is Hello.

 .
-This demonstrates the expected behavior when the greeting is within the limits we just set in the Validate size connector. -
+This demonstrates the expected behavior when the greeting is within the limits you set in the Validate size operation. -

-Right-click the canvas and select Stop project hello-world.
+Right-click the canvas and select Stop project hello-world-app.

 To test that the validation works when the payload is too short, use the debugger to step through each event before the error is triggered.